Jagoff: Etymology

 According to Barbara Johnstone, professor of English and linguistics at Carnegie Mellon University, the term has its roots in the northern British Isles, an area that supplied many immigrants to Pittsburgh.
-It is derived from the verb "to jag". which means "to prick or poke".
-Johnstone said that among local Pittsburghers, "Nobody thinks of these derivatives of 'jag' as obscene", though non-local fellow Americans often mishear "jagoff" as the much more offensive slang term "jack off".
+She says it is derived from the verb "to jag", meaning "to prick or poke", with an extended meaning of sharply changing direction or zig-zagging.
+This seems plausible since another Pittsburghese word used for thorn is ‘jagger’ and thorn bush is ‘jagger bush’.
+Johnstone said that among local Pittsburghers, "Nobody thinks of these derivatives of 'jag' as obscene".